- Google Assistant button is surprisingly useful

 LG G7 – Screen

 Many folk will instantly be drawn to the notch on the display of the LG G7, but it’s the fantastic screen that should really be the focus.
-It’s the best LCD I’ve used on a phone since the pre-OLED iPhone days, and it’s significantly better than the OLEDs used by LG in the V30 and Google’s Pixel 2 XL.
+It’s the best LCD I’ve used on a phone and it’s significantly better than the OLEDs made by LG and used in the V30 and Google Pixel 2 XL.

 The 19:9 LCD packs a quad-HD+ resolution and 100% coverage of the professionally used DCI-P3 colour gamut.
 There’s also “Super Bright” tech onboard that will take advantage of the screen’s 1000 nits max brightness.